YihongDong/RL-PLUS/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2508.00222-b31b1b.svg)](https://arxiv.org/abs/2508.00222)

-The code for RL-PLUS is currently under examination and will be available as soon as possible (within two weeks at most).
+The code for RL-PLUS is currently under examination and will be available as soon as possible within two weeks.